tom-krieger/pxe_install/README.md

 `create_password`:
 This task helps you to create SHA512 encrypted passwords.
 It uses the above mentioned Python code.
 This task has to run on the Puppet primary server.

 ## Unit tests

 Unit tests are mainly covered by the main `pxe_install_spec.rb` file.

 ## Limitations

 This module is written for my private install server.
 Therefore it is limited to what I needed.
+Especually paritioning is limited to partitions and logical LVM volumes.

 ## Development